Education Social Studies Curriculum Theory

 She is continuing knowledge mobilization of her 2018-2020 SSHRC Insight Development Grant project that focused on applying research from social psychology regarding unconscious defensive processes that prevent us from tolerating opposing worldviews.
 This qualitative research project involved preservice social studies teachers learning and implementing terror management theory (TMT).
 Through focus groups before and after their practicum placements, as well as reflective journals during their classroom experience and individual interviews in a subsequent year, we are exploring how TMT can be a theoretical basis to foster respectful engagements with opposing worldviews, including creating this video and this poster for classroom use on worldview defences.

 Her current projects are focusing on Baudrillard's idea of "Symbolic Evil" in the context of sociopolitical changes in history as well as possible changes unfolding now as well as how teachers are thinking about these significant changes.

-For more about Cathryn and her research interests, please feel free to listen to the following podcast interviews:
+For more about Cathryn and some of her research interests, please feel free to listen to the following podcast interviews:

 Cathryn's teaching style tends to blend direct instruction with small group activities and discussion with an overarching goal to provide students with a sense of the landscape of the topic at hand, but then to provide them with the opportunity to extend our inquiries beyond what she claims to know.
 Specifically, she have been focusing on student engagement, deep intellectual questioning, as well as safe/brave dialogue and debate.